Welcome to today's edition of the Rush 24-7 podcast.

 Where do these people live?

-It's it's not just alternative universe stuff.
+It's not just alternative universe stuff.

 I think it really is the fact that they're just not anywhere near as aware or informed as they think they are.